 Hooking the waterskin back to his belt, Jace gathered the last of his supplies off the ground, loading them into his pack and fastening the strap across his shoulder.
 He had come to a decision, walking back in the direction he came from, away from the serpent caves ...

 If you don’t go now, you might never leave.

 ... to retrieve his hat from where he spotted it in the blush of the shadow blossoms.

 It had been crushed at the bottom of his pack, smashed and forgotten, and now Jace dusted it off, reforming its shape before wearing it for the first time in months.
 He turned back to the caves then, lighting one of Cedwyn’s cigarettes, holding it between his thumb and forefinger.

 Jace’s heart hammered, and yet, he felt calm.

 He debated between sapphires and rubies before his gray eyes centered on the serpent to the right, and without another thought, he walked on; a single breath away from a hopeless dream.

-Then the outrider described back home as the brightest star on a grim horizon, a ray of sun burning through the darkest night; The Champion of Veil’driel, treaded into a mouth past stone fangs.
+Then the Outrider who was described back home as the brightest star on a grim horizon, a ray of sun burning through the darkest night, and The Champion of Veil’driel, treaded into a mouth past stone fangs.

 And in a sparkling blaze, he was gone.